How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 You can read more about battery profiles in our post about charging leisure batteries, but this is a close enough approximation.

-The wiring diagram below is for a 240v AC supply including a double pole RCD breaker, at least one switched socket for AC appliances and a circuit to the battery charger / power converter.
+The wiring diagram below is for a 110v AC supply, including a double-pole RCD breaker, at least one switched socket for AC appliances, and a circuit to the battery charger/power converter.

 Any DC appliances can continue to run as the battery bank is charging.

-It is identical to the 240v wiring diagram above but the wire colours follow the US colour and naming conventions.
+It is identical to the 240v wiring diagram above, but the wire colors follow the US color and naming conventions.

 This is suitable for 15 amp and 30 amp 110v systems.

-A battery charger can be wired into either circuit, depending on the load.
+Depending on the load, a battery charger can be wired into either circuit.

 Installation Tips

-- Don’t fit the hookup box near the camper’s fuel or water filling inlets.
+- Don’t fit the hookup box near the camper’s fuel or water-fill inlets.

 - All AC components and your system must be correctly connected to the grid supply Earth systems and include all safety trip devices as per local regulations.
 If in doubt, consult or employ a qualified electrician every time.

-- Moving vehicles like campervans, motorhomes and RVs generate vibrations and over time, these can lead to connections becoming loose.
+- Moving vehicles like campervans, motorhomes, and RVs generate vibrations, which can lead to connections becoming loose over time.
 Because of the voltages involved with AC power, loose wires are best avoided.
 Check the connections monthly and keep them in good order.

 - We’ve come across some hookup facilities without an Earth connection.
 Look before you touch.
 If in doubt, do not use it or even touch it.
-You may become the route to Earth and that’s going to hurt, if not kill you.
+You may become the route to Earth which will hurt, if not kill you.

 - If you have any problems with your AC supply or circuits in your camper, always seek the advice of a qualified electrician.